Open for Business

 - Request Email Notification - Construction Contracts Invitation to Bids

 For Public Work contracts, general contractors (and on occasion subcontractors) must be pre-qualified 10 days prior to bid opening.
-To obtain pre-qualification requirements visit: Architect/Engineers or Construction Contracts Administration.
+To obtain pre-qualification requirements visit: Architect and Engineers or Construction Contracts Administration.

 Vendors conducting business with Baltimore County may need to be registered with the Maryland Department of Assessments and Taxation (SDAT).
 For information on whether registration is required Vendors should contact SDAT by calling 410-767-1340.